Canon 10D vs Nikon D700

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 10D and the D700 have been discontinued, but can regularly be found used on eBay.
+Both the 10D and the D700 have been discontinued, but can regularly be found used on ebay.
 The 10D was replaced by the Canon 20D, while the D700 was followed by the Nikon D800.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 10D and D700 can be found, respectively, in the Canon 10D Manual (free pdf) or the online Nikon D700 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 10D and the Nikon D700?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.